openstack-archive/fuel-plugin-lma-collector/doc/user/source/installation.rst

     [root@home ~] pip install fuel-plugin-builder

-**Note**: You may also need to build the Fuel Plugin Builder if the package version of the plugin is higher than package version supported by the Fuel Plugin Builder you get from `pypi`.
+**Note**: You may also need to build the Fuel Plugin Builder if the package version of the plugin is higher than the package version supported by the Fuel Plugin Builder you get from `pypi`.
 In this case, please refer to the section "Preparing an environment for plugin development" of the `Fuel Plugins wiki <https://wiki.openstack.org/wiki/Fuel/Plugins>`_ if you need further instructions about how to build the Fuel Plugin Builder.